Skip to contents

 temp_air_unit

 units in which air temperature was measured.
-Has to be either Celsius, Fahrenheit or Kelvin.
+Has to be either celsius (default), fahrenheit or kelvin.

 fit_type